chongyongrui/Avatar-enhancement/README.md

 "com.unity.cinemachine": "2.8.9",

 ```
-Unity does not include any [upm](https://openupm.com/) packages or any dependant packages.
-Thus you are required to manually import them.

 > To import the packages from **Package manager**
 1. Open package manager and select **Unity registry** under Packages.
 2. Search for the following: